-Bottom Line: Phytic acid is found in plant seeds, where it serves as the main storage form of phosphorus.
+Phytic acid is found in plant seeds, where it functions as the main storage form of phosphorus.

-Phytic acid is only found in plant-derived foods.
+Phytic acid is found only in foods that come from plants.

-All edible seeds, grains, legumes, and nuts contain it in varying quantities, and small amounts are also found in roots and tubers.
+All edible seeds, grains, legumes, and nuts contain phytic acid in varying quantities.
+Small amounts are also found in roots and tubers.

-The following table shows the amount contained in a few high-phytate foods, as a percentage of dry weight (1): As you can see, the phytic acid content is highly variable.
-For example, the amount contained in almonds can vary up to 20-fold.
+The following table shows the amount contained in a few high-phytate foods, as a percentage of dry weight (

-Bottom Line: Phytic acid is found in all plant seeds, nuts, legumes and grains.
+Phytic acid is found in plant seeds, nuts, legumes, and grains.
 The amount contained in these foods is highly variable.

-For example, snacking on nuts between meals could reduce the amount of iron, zinc and calcium you absorb from the nuts, but not from the meal you eat a few hours later.
+For example, snacking on nuts between meals could reduce the amount of iron, zinc, and calcium you absorb from these nuts but not from the meal you eat a few hours later.

-In well balanced diets, this is rarely a concern, but may be a significant problem during periods of malnutrition, and in developing countries where the main food source is grains or legumes.
+This is rarely a concern for those who follow well-balanced diets, but may be a significant issue during periods of malnutrition and in developing countries where the main food source is grains or legumes.

-Bottom Line: Phytic acid impairs the absorption of iron, zinc and calcium.
-It may contribute to mineral deficiencies over time, but this is rarely a problem with well-balanced diets.
+Phytic acid impairs the body’s absorption of iron, zinc, and calcium.
+It may contribute to mineral deficiencies over time, but this is rarely a concern for those following well-balanced diets.

-Avoiding all foods that contain phytic acid is a bad idea, because many of them (like almonds) are nutritious, healthy and tasty.
+Avoiding all foods that contain phytic acid is not ideal, because many of them are healthy and nutritious.

 Also, in many developing countries, food is scarce and people need to rely on grains and legumes as their main dietary staples.